danchau88/NotSoDeviantArt/README.md

 Check it out here (working live demo)!
 [NotSoDeviantArt.com](https://not-so-deviant-art.herokuapp.com/#/)

 ## Technologies and Tools Used
+* **React and Redux** - A very capable and powerful frontend-tool to display in the frontend and get requests from the backend.
 * **Ruby Version**: 5.2.3
 * **npm + webpack**
 * **Ruby on Rails** - Rails is a great backend system that allows:
   * Handling over user authentication and server session.
   * Giving great control over routes and managing what requests come in and what goes out
-* **React and Redux** - A very capable and powerful frontend-tool to display in the frontend and get requests from the backend.
 * **PostgreSQL** - PostgreSQL is a powerful open source object-relational database that utilizes SQL language effectiviely and helpfully.
 * **AWS S3** - Allows for online storage of images and file types on the web as cloud storage instead having to use local space.
 * **Heroku** - Used as the hosting service for the App.

 **Laguages used:**
 * Ruby
+* HTML5
+* SCSS
 * Javascript

 ## Site